lordhaywire/dungeondraft-maps/readme.md

 If you are watching me stream on [Twitch](https://www.twitch.tv/lordhaywire) then you can download the files I started working on at the beginning of the stream from the [streaming](https://github.com/lordhaywire/dungeondraft-maps/tree/streaming) branch.

 This hasn't been tested and may be a clusterfuck.
 If you want to test it out with me then hit me up while I am streaming or join my [Discord](https://discord.gg/a6KzcJ9mnC).

+These maps are used in my [FoundryVTT module repository](https://github.com/lordhaywire/lh-largecrappymaps) which can also be found in the [FoundryVTT module directory](https://foundryvtt.com/packages/lh-largecrappymaps).

 ## Maps